 He captured the absurd poetry of modern office life with a darkly funny, collective voice that resonated with a generation.

-Joshua Ferris arrived on the literary scene with a bang, his debut novel 'Then We Came to the End' landing with a voice so distinct it felt like a cultural artifact.
-The book, a tragicomedy set in a floundering Chicago ad agency, was narrated in the first-person plural—a 'we' that perfectly encapsulated the hive mind and shared anxieties of white-collar America.
-Born in Danville, Illinois, and a graduate of the University of Iowa Writers' Workshop, Ferris had a preternatural ear for the rhythms of corporate speak and the quiet desperation it often masks.
-His subsequent work, including 'The Unnamed' and 'To Rise Again at a Decent Hour', continued to probe modern maladies with a sharp, often unsettling wit, cementing his status as a keen diagnostician of contemporary unease.
-He writes not about heroes, but about the people in the adjacent cubicle, finding profound and funny truths in the daily grind.
+Joshua Ferris wrote 'Then We Came to the End' (2007), a tragicomedy set in a floundering Chicago ad agency narrated in the first-person plural—a 'we' that captured the hive mind of white-collar America.
+Born in Danville, Illinois, in 1974, he graduated from the University of Iowa Writers' Workshop.
+His ear for corporate speak and the quiet desperation beneath it drew immediate notice.
+His subsequent novels, 'The Unnamed' and 'To Rise Again at a Decent Hour,' probed modern maladies with sharp, unsettling wit.
+Ferris writes about people in adjacent cubicles, finding profound and funny truths in the daily grind.

 1965–1980